 Information needs to be delivered in a way that doesn’t disrupt the normal flow of work.

 When giving the gift of data, keep the recipient in mind and present information in a way that is contextual to their current process.
 Identify methods of presenting the information that won’t add additional steps to their process or make them work to obtain the information.
 The recipient should ideally be able to continue working, not losing any time while they absorb the information.

 Think about credit card statements.
 We have the ability to select the method in which we receive account information.
 For example, there are options to receive hard copies in the mail, digitally via email, or within an online portal or app.
 Imagine if we were required to drive to a financial institution, wait in line, and have a representative pull up our account information every time we wanted to view the activity or make a payment.
 Because the information is being presented in a way that requires additional work to obtain access, many people would likely have late payments and could face various financial issues as a result.

 Although the situations above were general examples to illustrate the fundamental principles, by utilizing this framework, all data can become actionable.
 Before devoting time and resources to crunching and compiling numbers, think of the end goal: delivering data that is easy to digest, received in time to facilitate impactful improvements, and shared in an efficient manner.
 Simply put, deliver the right information directly to the recipient when they need it, eliminating any unnecessary details.
 When the focus is on solving human problems with the actual human in mind -- you’ll avoid the trap of being data rich and insight poor.

-In the coming weeks, we will highlight specific examples that use actionable analytics to achieve material handling automation goals within manufacturing, warehousing, and logistics industries.
+Ready to put this 3-pillar system into motion?
+Check out part 2 of the series, where we highlight specific examples that use actionable analytics to achieve material handling automation goals within manufacturing, warehousing, and logistics industries.